CarlosDerSeher/snapclient/README.md

 ### Codebase

-The codebase is split into components and build on <b>ESP-IDF v5.1.5</b>.
+The codebase is split into components and build on <b>ESP-IDF v5.5.1</b> (tested with v5.1.5 and v5.5.1, but any v5.x should work).
 I still have some refactoring on the todo list as the concept has started to settle and allow for new features can be added in a structured manner.
 In the code you will find parts that are only partly related features and still not on the task